dkmerys/robogers-neighborhood/README.md

 ## Description

-_This website is designed to return any number a user enters into an automated response using the following rules.
+_This website is designed to return any number a user enters into an automated response using the following rules._

 #### Spec - Ignores non-number inputs
 ##### input: "Hi!"
-##### ouput: "Please enter a number."
+##### ouput: "Mr. Robogers only understands numbers.
+Please enter a number and try again."

 #### Spec - Returns a range of numbers from 0 to the user's input
 ##### input: "4"